🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Visit Lady Elliot Island.

-You can choose a day trip or a overnight stay.
+You can choose a day trip or an overnight stay.

 Overnight: Lady Elliot Island Eco Resort.

-Heron Island - a great place for snorkeling and diving in the Great Barrier Reef.
+Heron Island - a great place for snorkelling and diving in the Great Barrier Reef.

 Getting there: The Heron Islander is a two-hour cruise from Gladstone.
 Book in advance.

-Wilson Island - an adults only island.
-This small and unique coral cay is a untainted and untouched getaway with safari-style tented accommodation.
+Wilson Island - an adults-only island.
+This small and unique coral cay is an untainted and untouched getaway with safari-style tented accommodation.

 Rockhampton region:

-Depart from the Yeppoon’s Keppel Bay Marina, (located at 1 Waterline Way, Yeppoon).
+Depart from Yeppoon’s Keppel Bay Marina (located at 1 Waterline Way, Yeppoon).

 It’s a 40-minute ferry ride.